-California data based on nearly 6 million transactions shows how the costs of these advances add up.1 Including all of the costs, the average annual percentage rate (APR) for these advances is over 330% for both the employer-based companies that charge fees and for the companies that collect "tips."
-Tip-based companies collected tips 73% of the time.
-Just three companies generated \$17.55 million in tip revenue plus another \$6.24 million in other fees, likely expedite fees, in 2021.
+California data based on nearly 6 million transactions shows how the costs of these advances add up.[1]
+Including all of the costs, the average annual percentage rate (APR) for these advances is over 330% for both the employer-based companies that charge fees and for the companies that collect "tips."
+Tip-based companies collected tips 73% of the time, generating \$17.55 million in tip revenue plus another \$6.24 million in other fees, likely expedite fees.
 Workers get very little credit, with a typical advance of \$40 to \$100 for 10 days.
 The fees add up, as the average worker takes out 36 loans a year, and as many as 100.

 The draft bill would obscure the relative cost of these fintech cash advances.
-It would exempt these loans from the Truth in Lending Act (TILA) and prevent the ability to compare high-cost earned wage advances to other credit options.
-It is no surprise that these fintech lenders, like traditional payday lenders, want to avoid disclosing a 330% APR, especially given the way the loans roll over and over.
+It would exempt these loans from the Truth in Lending Act (TILA) and prevent the ability to compare their cost to other credit options.
+Just like traditional payday lenders, it is no surprise that these lenders want to avoid disclosing a 330% APR, especially given the way the loans roll over and over.
 While the costs may vary, especially for the tip-based lenders, the apps through which the advances are made can easily adjust the APR to correspond to the amount of default tip that is inserted, or to any different amount that the consumer selects.